ZCHAnalytics/AWS_Python_data-centralisation/README.md

 <a name="connect"></a>
 # Steps in Establishing Secure Connections
-- Reading credentials from secure storage outside the code with PyYaml and return them as dictionaries.
+- Reading credentials from secure storage outside the code with PyYaml and returning them as dictionaries.
-- Deploying a SQLAlchemy database engine to connect to AWS RDS database in the cloud, obtaining a list of tables to aid in selective table extrraction.
+- Deploying a SQLAlchemy database engine to connect to AWS RDS database in the cloud, obtaining a list of tables to aid in selective table extraction.
 - Loading the cleaned tables to a local PostgreSQL database for further analysis.
 - Making secure and authenticated requests to external APIs using a dictionary of API configuration details (API key and endpoints).